wouterken/itsi/gems/server/lib/itsi/server/config/options/shutdown_timeout.md

 url: /options/shutdown_timeout
 ---

 Sets the timeout for graceful shutdown of the server.
+Itsi will stop accepting new connections immediately after receiving a shutdown signal.
+Existing connections will be allowed to complete their requests within the specified timeout.
+Any connections that do not complete within the timeout will be forcefully closed.

 ### Default